Golf Tutorials

 Reinforce that the day is about enjoyment.
 Say things like, "Listen, don't even worry about keeping score.
 We're just there to hit some shots and have fun.
 If a hole gets frustrating, we'll just pick up the ball and move on.
 No pressure at all."

 Consider playing a "scramble" format, where you both tee off, pick the best shot, and both play from there.
-It takes the pressure off any single shot and makes the game move a lot more quickly… something I think you'll will both love.
+It takes the pressure off any single shot and makes the game move a lot more quickly - a format you'll both love.

 Playing Your Role as a Great Host

-On the day of the round, your primary job is to be is a fantastic 'On-the-course Tour GIde'... making sure your invited guest is happy they accepted your wonderful invitation that you extended them.
+On the day of the round, your primary job is to be a fantastic 'On-the-course Tour Guide,' ensuring your invited guest is happy they accepted your wonderful invitation.

 Forget the Scorecard

-You’re not there to win, you’re there to share time enjoying the wonderful game that you love, GOLF... so now you both win... when neither one has too...
+You’re not there to win, you’re there to enjoy the wonderful game of golf, so you both win when neither one focuses on the score too much.

 Be an Encourager, Not a Coach

 Resist the urge to give unsolicited swing advice.
-Bombarding a new player with technical tips about their grip, stance, and backswing is a recipe for 'Paralysis by Ananylysis'...
-AKA making 'Par for the Course' on every single hole.
-You'll both lose if your yelling at your friend the 'Yips'.
-Wait… I know what you’re thinking...'What is the Yip...'
-Trust, me don't get them!
+Bombarding a new player with technical tips about their grip, stance, and backswing is a recipe for paralysis by analysis.
+Instead, offer simple encouragement.

 Simple positives go a long way.